digotiago04/thermal-conductivity-composites/README.md

 ## 🔲 Finite-Volume Theory (FVT)
 FVT is a numerical approach based on the spatial discretization of the RUC into subvolumes (finite volumes).
 To calculate the effective thermal conductivity  this repository offers **two distinct mathematical formulations:**

-* **Based on Mean-Field Theory:** In this formulation, homogenization is performed through the direct application of the volume averaging theorem.
-The effective conductivity is calculated by relating the volume average of the local heat fluxes to the average of the thermal gradients applied to the RUC.
+* **Based on Mean-Field Theory:** Mean-field theory is based on the principle that the effective thermal properties observed experimentally arise from averaging relationships between local fields (temperature gradients and heat fluxes) within microscopically heterogeneous materials.
+Consequently, the macroscopic fields are defined as volume averages of their corresponding microscopic fields, and the effective thermal properties emerge naturally from these average relations.

-* **Based on Energy Theory:** This formulation focuses on energy conservation.
-Homogenization is performed by ensuring the equivalence of the thermal energy dissipation rate (or entropy production rate) between the original heterogeneous RUC and the equivalent homogeneous material (effective medium).
+* **Based on Energy Theory:** In this approach, homogenization can be interpreted as the process of finding a homogeneous material that is energetically equivalent to a heterogeneous material with a complex microstructure.

 ---